CarlosMatheus/Pygin/README.md

 # Balance
-Mobile game inspired on Duet

-Infinity shooter is a fun and simple game made using Pygame.
-It was made as part of ITA's (Teachnological Institute of Aeronautics) discipline CES-22.
-The purpose of the game is to illustrate the use of POO in a real project as well as develop a simple structure for making easier the use of Pygame.
-This structure includes support for collisions, meshes, materials etc. The elements used are very similar to the elements used in the engine Unity.
+Balance is a simple and challenge arcade game made using [Pygame](https://www.pygame.org/).
+One of the purposes of this game is to develop a simple engine for making easier the use of Pygame to build more complex games.
+This engine includes support for collisions, meshes, materials, game objects and scenes.
+The elements used are very similar to the ones used in the engine [Unity](https://unity3d.com/ "Unity Official Website").

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine if you use Linux.
 Instructions for Windows and Mac are similar.

 ### Prerequisites

 You will just have to install Pygame.
-The instructions below will show you how to do this for Linux (Unbuntu 16.04).
+The instructions below will show you how to do this for Linux (Ubuntu 16.04).

 First, install Python3 setup tools and pip: